 After explaining basic principles for replacing one-to-many relationships with associative tables in Part 1 of the article, this sequel will show you how to easily accomplish that via the Replace one-to-many relationship feature.

-The Replace one-to-many relationship command is located under the ApexSQL -> ApexSQL Refactor submenu integrated in SQL Server Management Studio and Visual Studio:
+The Replace one-to-many relationship command is located under the ApexSQL -> ApexSQL Refactor, under the Other refactors submenu integrated in SQL Server Management Studio and Visual Studio:

 After that, the Replace one-to-many relationship dialog will be displayed: